 “Taste has nothing to do with us.”

-Later that afternoon the four of us met in the courtyard of the Louvre.
-Pigeons swirled in the air and a few tourists wandered in the courtyard.
+Later the next afternoon the four of us met in the courtyard of the Louvre.
+Pigeons swirled in the air and the few tourists looked lost in the Pryamid's construction.
+We wandered over to the Seine entrance.
 Tony and I paid thirty-five francs for the girls and guided them to the riverside galleries, where the southern light off the Seine cloaked the Louvre’s forgotten passages in gold.
 We refrained from throwing the football and Tony ordered our guests, “Don’t look at the paintings.”

 “Why not?” asked Ellie, expecting a good answer and the Lower Alabama native said, “Hundreds of thousand of people have seen them.
 Usually for only seventeen seconds according to art dealers and no painting are satisfied with an attention span of seventeen seconds.”